pachyderm/docs/content/latest/deploy-manage/deploy/google-cloud-platform.md

 ## 1. Deploy Kubernetes

 {{% notice warning %}}
-Pachyderm recommends running your cluster on Kubernetes 1.19.0 and above.
+MLDM recommends running your cluster on Kubernetes 1.19.0 and above.
 {{%/notice%}}

 To create a new Kubernetes cluster by using GKE, run: